 An old industrial building in Ghent with massive shed roofs has been transformed into a modern residence that opens completely to the fresh air in pleasant weather.
-Converted by NU architectuuratelier of Belgium, the former warehouse takes advantage of an ideal location perched atop historic buildings for a space that feels comfortable and private, but retains the character of its former life.
+The converted warehouse by NU architectuuratelier of Belgium takes advantage of an ideal location perched atop historic buildings for a space that feels comfortable and private, but retains the character of its former life.

 Upon passing through the gate, visitors enter a workshop space covered with the original shed roof of the warehouse, functioning as a park and play area as well as a space to build and create.
 Three shipping containers are set up within this space; one is used for storage while the other two are stacked to create a ‘bed and breakfast’ for guests.
 These two containers don’t just add extra space, they also stabilize the fragile old structure’s front facade.